pmean/build-website/text/07/ConfidenceIntervalForRate.md

 ![](../../../web/images/07/ConfidenceIntervalForRate04.gif)

 though if the proportion is small and the sample size is large, the confidence interval for a rate   can be used as simple and fairly accurate approximation.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Confidence intervals](../category/ConfidenceIntervals.html) or [Category: Poisson